-How To: Bypass Locked Windows Computers to Run Kali Linux from a Live USB
+How to Bypass Locked Windows Computers to Run Kali Linux from a Live USB

 It's easy to run Kali Linux from a live USB on nearly any available computer, but many publicly accessible laptops and desktops will be locked down to prevent such use.
 School, work, or library PCs can be secured with a BIOS password, which is often an easily recovered default password.
 Once you have access, though, you can use a USB flash drive to run Kali live on any PC you find.